 Many years ago, a group of parents decided to cook an al fresco meal for the children of Arlington to celebrate the end of term.
-When Mug (our affectionate term for Margaret E Lyttle) asked what was going on, one of the parents said ‘Oh, it’s just a Doo Dah’.
-The celebration stuck and so, it seems, did the name.
+When Mug (former headmistress Margaret E Lyttle) asked what was going on, one of the parents said ‘Oh, it’s just a Doo Dah’.
+The name, and the celebration stuck.